-- network (a nngt .
-Graph object) Network used to plot the chord diagram. - weights (bool or str, optional (default: 'weight' attribute)) Weights used to plot the connections. - names (str or list of str, optional (default: no names)) Names of the nodes that will be displayed, either a node attribute or a custom list (must be ordered following the nodes' indices). - order (list, optional (default: order of the matrix entries)) Order in which the arcs should be placed around the trigonometric circle. - width (float, optional (default: 0.1)) Width/thickness of the ideogram arc. - pad (float, optional (default: 2)) Distance between two neighboring ideogram arcs.
-Unit: degree. - gap (float, optional (default: 0.03)) Distance between the arc and the beginning of the cord. - chordwidth (float, optional (default: 0.7)) Position of the control points for the chords, controlling their shape. - axis (matplotlib axis, optional (default: new axis)) Matplotlib axis where the plot should be drawn. - colors (list, optional (default: from cmap)) List of user defined colors or floats. - cmap (str or colormap object (default: viridis)) Colormap to use. - alpha (float in [0, 1], optional (default: 0.7)) Opacity of the chord diagram. - use_gradient (bool, optional (default: False)) Whether a gradient should be use so that chord extremities have the same color as the arc they belong to. - kwargs (keyword arguments) Available kwargs are "fontsize" and "sort" (either "size" or "distance"), "zero_entry_size" (in degrees, default: 0.5), "rotate_names" (a bool or list of bools) to rotate (some of) the names by 90°.
+- network (a nngt.Graph object) Network used to plot the chord diagram. - weights (bool or str, optional (default: 'weight' attribute)) Weights used to plot the connections. - names (str or list of str, optional (default: no names)) Names of the nodes that will be displayed, either a node attribute or a custom list (must be ordered following the nodes' indices). - order (list, optional (default: order of the matrix entries)) Order in which the arcs should be placed around the trigonometric circle. - width (float, optional (default: 0.1)) Width/thickness of the ideogram arc. - pad (float, optional (default: 2)) Distance between two neighboring ideogram arcs.
+Unit: degree. - gap (float, optional (default: 0.03)) Distance between the arc and the beginning of the cord. - chordwidth (float, optional (default: 0.7)) Position of the control points for the chords, controlling their shape. - axis (matplotlib axis, optional (default: new axis)) Matplotlib axis where the plot should be drawn. - colors (list, optional (default: from cmap)) List of user defined colors or floats. - cmap (str or colormap object (default: viridis)) Colormap that will be used to color the arcs and chords by default.
+See chord_colors to use different colors for chords. - alpha (float in [0, 1], optional (default: 0.7)) Opacity of the chord diagram.